 Welcome to "One Play!"
-Throughout the 2019-20 NBA season, our NBA.com Staff will break down certain possessions from certain games and peel back the curtains to reveal its bigger meaning.
+Where our NBA.com Staff will break down certain possessions from certain games and peel back the curtains to reveal its bigger meaning.

 Today, Michael Jordan takes centre stage.